 Memories can be good and memories can be bad.
 Memories are those glimpses of the past that are woven into the fabric of everyone’s life.
 We all have memories.
-Our memories can be something beautiful that we cling to.
-Or, they can be flashbacks into our past times of distress, unhappiness, and pain.
-Regardless of what types of memories you have, memories contribute to making you the person you are today.
-Please notice that I said memories contribute to making you the person you are today.
-They don’t determine who you are today.
+Depending on the degree of happiness and success that we have experienced in life, our memories can be something beautiful that we cling to, or they can be flashbacks into our past times of distress, unhappiness, and pain.
+Regardless of what types of memories are woven into the fabric of your life, the memories that you have contribute to making you the person you are today.
+Please notice that I said memories contribute to making you the person you are today, they don’t determine who you are today.
 Memories can serve to make you better, or they can cause you to become bitter.
-How you respond to your memories largely determines your ability to achieve happiness in life.
+How you respond to your memories and make use of them plays a large role in your ability to achieve happiness in life.

 I can look back over the years of my life and recall many wonderful memories that I will forever cherish, and I am sure that you can as well.
 I remember back to the days of my childhood the gentle spirit and the laughter of my Mother.
 I also remember her frequent words of encouragement and wise counsel during my teen years and my early years of adulthood.
 I remember to this day where I was when I accepted Jesus Christ as my personal savior.
 I can reflect back and remember the days that my two sons were born.
 As my sons grew, I fondly remember their first steps, and I remember attending their graduation ceremonies.
 I have memories of the day that I married Janet, my best friend, helper, and soul mate.
 I could go on and on listing some of the positive memories that I cherish in life.
 Along with all of these beautiful memories that are a part of my life, I also have a certain amount of memories that are not as pleasant.
 I have memories from my childhood of wearing a back brace for the treatment of scoliosis from the time I was eight years of age until I was thirteen.
 I wore that old brace twenty-three hours a day and seven days a week for five years!
 I have memories of starting a business in my early twenties that later failed.
 I have memories of going through a divorce.
 I suppose I could continue on and list more of the memories I have that are associated with periods of my life that were disappointing, discouraging, and painful, but I won’t.
 The point is, I have my share of beautiful memories that I cling to, as well as my share of memories that I try to keep in the recesses of my mind, and only refer to them when necessary.
 Regardless of whether the memories that you have are beautiful memories, or are memories of distress and pain, your memories can provide the catalyst for you to become the person God intended you to be.
 As you read this, I am sure that you could mentally make a list of the wonderful memories that are part of your life, and you could also make a list of the painful memories of your life.
 All of your memories, whether they are good or bad, can help you to grow, learn, and reach the destiny that God has for you.